tomlhennessy/error-handling/error-handling.md

 * Summary:
     • Create, throw, and catch errors using `Error` objects and `try..catch` blocks
     • Use specific error handling techniques for better code management and debugging

+# Recap of `try...catch`

+* What is Error Handling?
+    • A way to manage errors or exceptions that might occur while your program is running
+    • Instead of letting the program crash, you can handle the errors gracefully and decide what to do next

+* The `try...catch` Structure
+    1. try block: You write the code that might throw an error inside the `try` block
+    2. catch block: If an error occurs in the `try` block, the control jumps to the `catch` block where you can handle the error

+* Basic Syntax

+    ```js
+    try {
+        // code that might throw an error
+        let result = riskyOperation();
+        console.log(result);
+    } catch (error) {
+        // code to handle the error
+        console.error("An error occured:", error.message);
+    }
+    ```

+* Explanation
+    • try block: the code inside this block is executed first.
+If no error occurs, the `catch` block is skipped
+    • catch block: If an error occurs in the `try` block, the code inside the `catch` block is executed.
+The `catch` block receives an `error` object that contains information about the error

+* Real-world Example
+    • Imagine trying to read data from a file
+    • This operation might fail if the file doesn't exist
+    • Using `try...catch`, you can handle this gracefully

+    ```js
+    try {
+        let data = fs.readFileSync('file.txt', 'utf8');
+        console.log(data);
+    } catch (error) {
+        console.error("Failed to read the file:", error.message);
+    }
+    ```
+* In this example:
+    • If the file `file.txt` exists and is read successfully, its content is printed
+    • If the file doesn't exist, an error is thrown, and the `catch` block prints an error message

+* Why Use `try...catch`?
+    • Prevents crashes: Without error handling, an error would stop your program
+    • Graceful degradation: You can show user-friendly messages or take corrective actions
+    • Debugging: The `catch` block can help you log detailed error information, making it easier to debug

+* Key Points
+    • Always use `try...catch` when dealing with potentially error-prone code (like network requests, file operations, or user inputs)
+    • Keep `try` blocks small and focused on the code that might fail
+    • Handle specific errors: You can have multiple `catch` blocks for different types of errors

+* Summary
+`try...catch` is a fundamental concept in error handling that allows you to write code that can deal with unexpected situations gracefully, preventing crashes and improving user experience.
+By wrapping risky operations in a `try` block and handling erors in a `catch` block, you can control the flow of your program even when things go wrong.